Hostname in Ubuntu 18.04 & 20.04

-You can find and change the hostname with the commands hostname or hostnamectl in Ubuntu 18.04, if you run the command on its own it will tell you what the current name is, example below it is racknerd-la
+You can find and change the hostname with the commands hostname or hostnamectl in Ubuntu 18.04 & 20.04, if you run the command on its own it will tell you what the current name is, the example below is named racknerd-la

 To change the hostname use hostnamectl set-hostname

 This will change the hostname, verify by running hostnamectl or hostname command.

 Fully Qualified Domain Name (FQDN) in Ubuntu 18.04

 Yo see the fully qualified domain name run

 To change it you need to change the domain in /etc/hosts in the example below…

 127.0.0.1 localhost localhost.localdomain ::1 localhost localhost.localdomain 126.96.36.199 racknerd-la.wpbeaches.com racknerd-la